 Invaluable Archived Documents

-The first factor that makes these documents invaluable is that the contents of these telegrams are reports American embassy reporting officials wrote after their personal interviews with General Hieu.
-Therefore, these documents reflected accurately General Hieu's own words, thoughts and feelings, and not of someone else, pertaining to his anti-corruption efforts.
+The first factor that makes these documents invaluable is that the contents of these telegrams are reports American embassy reporting officials wrote after their interviews with General Hieu.
+Therefore, these documents reflected accurately General Hieu's own words, thoughts, and feelings, and not of someone else about his anti-corruption efforts.